grokify/alexa-for-business-and-ringcentral-meetings/README.md

-# Alexa for RingCentral Meetings and Office 365 Installation Guide
+# Alexa for Business, RingCentral Meetings and Office 365 Installation Guide

 ## Pre-requisites: